bullhorn/novo-elements/projects/novo-examples/src/utils/field-interactions/field-interactions.md

 ##### Modify Description

-You are able to dynamically change the description if a field, potentially adding in custom HTML.
+You are able to dynamically change the description of a field, potentially adding in custom HTML.

 <code-example example="fi-description"></code-example>